 - 1. Violation of Examination Standards, Rules or Guidelines - 2.
 Treatment of teeth or surfaces other than those approved or assigned by examiners - 3.
-Gross damage to an adjacent tooth that requires a restoration - 4.
-Gross iatrogenic damage to the simulated gingiva and/or typodont - 5.
-Fractured root in the anterior endodontic procedure application requirements, collusion, dishonesty, or use of unwarranted assistance during the course of the examination shall automatically result in failure of the entire examination by any candidate.
+Damage to an adjacent tooth that requires a restoration - 4.
+Gross iatrogenic damage to the simulated gingiva and/or typodont located anywhere within or near the treatment selection. - 5.
+Fractured root in the anterior endodontic procedure - 6.
+Use of canned compressed air - 7.
+Critical Lack of Diagnostic/Clinical Judgment Skills This penalty would be applied when the prognosis of the treatment and/or the simulated patient's well-being is seriously jeopardized.